Travel Tips & Practical Info

 2. Showering Multiple Times a Day

-In Rio’s humidity, a single shower is just the warm-up.
+In Rio’s weather, marked by high humidity and heat, a single shower is just the warm-up.
 Cariocas shower before work, after the beach, before going out, and sometimes just because.
 It’s not about being clean – it’s about feeling human again after melting in 35°C heat with 80% humidity.

 3. Treating the Beach Like a Living Room

-The beach isn’t just for swimming – it’s where Cariocas work out, have business meetings, play sports, socialize, eat, drink, and basically conduct their entire lives.
-You haven’t truly experienced Rio until you’ve seen someone close a business deal while standing in the surf.
+The beach isn’t just for swimming – it’s where Cariocas work out, have business meetings, play sports, socialize, eat, drink, and basically conduct their entire lives, treating both the beach and the streets as extensions of their living space.
+To really blend in, it helps to understand the unspoken Rio beach etiquette rules that govern everything from where you sit to what you wear.
+You haven’t truly experienced Rio until you’ve seen someone close a business deal while standing in the surf, or watched people lay their towels, chairs, or themselves on the sand in a relaxed, casual manner.

 4. The Sacred Açaí Bowl Ritual

 Tourists think açaí is a smoothie.
 Cariocas know it’s a lifestyle.
 Preferably eaten after a workout (or instead of one), loaded with granola, banana, and guaraná syrup, this purple sludge is basically rocket fuel.
+If you want to do it properly, seek out some of the best açaí bowls in Rio.
 The post-beach açaí stop is non-negotiable.

 5. “Já Vou” (I’m Coming) Meaning “I’ll Leave in an Hour”

-When a Carioca says “já vou” (I’m coming), they mean they’re thinking about starting to get ready.
-Maybe.
+When a Carioca says “já vou” (I’m coming), they mean they’re thinking about starting to get ready—though the actual moment they leave might be much later.
 Time in Rio is wonderfully elastic.
 Being 30 minutes late isn’t rude – it’s punctual.
 Embrace it or spend your vacation stressed.

 6. Walking Around in Bikinis and Sungas Nowhere Near Water